Performing Arts Library

 The Blanche and Irving Laurie Performing Arts Library, located within the Douglass Library, is a comprehensive research facility for music, housing books, periodicals, scores, microfilm, and sound recordings.

 More About the Library

-The Music recordings collection contains the majority of audio-visual materials held by the Performing Arts Library and is integrated with the media resources located on the ground floor.
+The Music recordings collection contains the majority of audio-visual materials held by the Performing Arts Library and is integrated with the media resources located on the ground level.
 All sound and video recordings for the building are shelved in closed stacks.
-The materials circulate only to faculty and graduate students, but all others may view or listen to them in one of the Center's many playback carrels (please present a valid photo ID).
+The materials circulate only to faculty, staff, and students, but all others may view or listen to them in one of the Center's many playback carrels during posted Media Service Point hours.